IBM/credit-risk-workshop-cpd/workshop/pre-work/README.md

 ### Create a Deployment Space

 Cloud Pak for Data uses the concept of `Deployment Spaces` to configure and manage the deployment of a set of related deployable assets.
-These assets can be data files, machine learning models, etc.
+These assets can be data files, machine learning models, etc. For this workshop, we need to create one.

 * Go the (☰) navigation menu, expand `Deployment spaces` and then select `View all spaces`.